mybuntu/kezosite/content/en/labs/networking/routerdebian/_index.md

 ---
 title: "Simple router on Debian 12"
-description: "Simple script to enable routing on a Debian Machine"
+description: "enable routing on a Debian Machine"
 date: 2025-08-13
 draft: false
 ---